-The phishing-as-a-service industry is making easy-to-use phishing attack tools and even full campaigns available at cheap rates, with full-service subscription prices typically varying from $50 to $80 per month, depending on the level of service, and realistic phishing web kits available for download for as little as $50.
+The phishing-as-a-service industry is making easy-to-use phishing attack tools and even full campaigns available at cheap rates.
+Full-service subscription prices typically vary from $50 to $80 per month, depending on the level of service, and realistic phishing web kits are available to download for as little as $50.
 Cyren’s research lab has turned up 5,334 new, unique phishing kits deployed to the web so far this year, an indication of the scope and scale of turn-key phishing offerings.

-Cyren’s security lab also found that 87 percent of phishing kits sold on the dark web include at least one type of basic evasive technique.
-As mentioned above, blocking or redirect functions are the most common included tactic, usually implemented via a .htaccess file containing a PHP script.
-One expectation for the future is that phishing developers will begin to combine many techniques together, as we’ve seen with malware.
+Cyren’s security lab also found that 87 percent of phishing kits sold on the dark web include at least one type of basic evasive phishing technique.
+As mentioned above, blocking or redirect functions are the most commonly included tactic, usually implemented via a .htaccess file containing a PHP script.
+One expectation for the future is that developers will begin to combine many phishing techniques together, as we’ve seen with malware.
 I recall a single piece of malware that did 26 different checks to try and avoid detection—we expect phishing to continue to evolve in this direction, with layers of detection evasion techniques being used.

 Much like the evolution of evasive malware tactics over the past 30 years, professional phishing developers are utilizing more methods to fool automated defenses, and are including those methods in pre-packaged campaigns and phishing services made widely available on the dark web.

-Among the growing number of techniques being used today to fool automated email security systems, most common are:
+Among the growing number of phishing techniques being used today to fool automated email security systems, the most common are:

-URLs in attachments—a growing phishing trend over the past year has been to not place links in the body of emails, but instead hide them in attachments, in order to make detection more difficult.
+A growing phishing trend over the past year has been to not place links in the body of emails, but instead hide them in email attachments, in order to make detection more difficult.
 A typical example might be a simple PDF constructed of images and made to look like a OneDrive document, with a single button that links to a phishing site.

-Want to learn more about cloud-based email security?
+Want to learn more about our phishing protection solution?
 Contact us here!